FEWD80/homework-01-famous-person-resume-website/README.md

-# FEWD80 Homework #1 - Resume Website for famous person of your choice
+# FEWD80 Homework #1 - Resume Website for a famous person of your choice

 ## Directions